Choonholic/ChzzkDownloader/doc/en-US/chzzk_live_manager_manual.en-US.md

 <img src='../../img/screenshots/lman_en-US/lman_stop_current.png' />
 <p><i>(This image may not reflect the latest information.)</i></p>
 </div>

+## Resuming Stopped Live Stream Download
+To resume downloading a previously stopped live stream, select the channel from the list, click the ☰ icon, and choose `Resume Download`.
+This feature is only available if the forcibly stopped stream has not yet ended.
+If the live stream has newly started, the download will begin automatically without needing to use this feature.

 ## Browsing Channel Properties
 To browse the properties of the channel, select the channel from the list, click the ☰ icon, and choose `Properties...`.